On the minimum number of chips allowing an infinite Chip-firing game: Reformulation using the primitive period vector

 The initial case is trivial since $p(0)=0.$ Let us now assume that the result holds for $k\in [[0,P-2]]$.
 Using the previous lemma and Corollary~\ref{globalgrowth}, we obtain which settles this induction step.
 We can now write this inequality with $k=P-1$ to get hence the conclusion. \end{proof}

 \begin{remark} The reader may notice that, in these various proofs, we only use the definition of $v_G$ at one crucial moment, i.e. in the proof of Lemma~\ref{suffgood}.
 Moreover, we only use the fact that $v_G$ cancels $L$, not its minimality.
-At this stage, the minimality's purpose is only to make the formula $\min_{\sigma \in \mathcal{F}} \left(\sum_{v \in V} B_{\sigma}(P-1)(v) \right)$ as quick to compute as possible. \end{remark}
+The minimality's purpose is obviously to have a canonical vector and to make the formula $\min_{\sigma \in \mathcal{F}} \left(\sum_{v \in V} B_{\sigma}(P-1)(v) \right)$ as quick to compute as possible.
+Unfortunately, $P$ may be exponentially large (see for instance the family of graphs build in the proof of Theorem $2$ in \cite{Vanp15}) and is generally bounded by $(2D)^{N-1}$ (see \cite{Bjor92}, Proposition 4.10.). \end{remark}